This article is adapted from Rachael's appearance on the CMO Convo podcast.

-When I think brand awareness, I define it by questioning: do individuals genuinely recognize your brand, understand its values, and know what it can deliver for them?
 For instance, many are familiar with Experian in its capacity as a credit bureau.
-Yet, a fewer number, unless they've engaged directly with us or in the past, are aware of our marketing segment and our competencies in data.
+Yet, a few, unless they've engaged directly with us or in the past, are aware of our marketing segment and our competencies in data.

 Experian has a storied history, especially in the credit services and consumer domains.
 Hence, it's paramount for us to not only build our B2B brand but also to leverage the existing legacy that Experian holds.
 The real queries become: Are our customers and prospects aware of us?
 Do they understand how we measure up against competitors?
 Are our own employees championing and advocating for us out in the market?
 It's about coherence and having everyone on the same page.